 What the per-game averages don’t show is the slow drop of his on-off numbers.
 He ended the 2016-2017 season with a -0.6 BPM (Box Plus-Minus), the worst of his career.
 His defensive issues were particularly glaring this season.

 For Valanciunas, the curse was most apparent in the playoffs.
-After emerging the postseason prior with a monstrous 13.8 points, 10.8 rebounds and 1.2 blocks, he finished the 2017 playoffs averaging a lame 11.2 points, 6.7 rebounds, and 0.6 blocks.
+After emerging the postseason prior with a monstrous 13.8 points, 10.8 rebounds and 1.2 blocks, he finished the 2017 playoffs averaging 11.2 points, 6.7 rebounds, and 0.6 blocks.
 The Raptors ended up getting rather disgracefully swept by the Cleveland Cavaliers.